-Beginning on March 4, 2013, green card seekers who are not eligible to adjust status within the U.S. and face significant waits abroad due to their unlawful presence will have another option: applying for a provisional waiver of unlawful presence or the "stateside" waiver.
-For more information on who will qualify for this new waiver, see “Who Is Eligible for Provisional Waiver of the Three- or Ten-Year Time Bar.”
+Since March 4, 2013, green card seekers who are not eligible to adjust status within the U.S. and face significant waits abroad due to their unlawful presence have had another option: applying for a provisional waiver of unlawful presence (also known as the "stateside" waiver).
+For more information on who qualifies for this waiver, see “Who Is Eligible for Provisional Waiver of the Three- or Ten-Year Time Bar.”

 When USCIS May Refer Your Case to ICE

 You may be worried that your personal information will be used by USCIS in order to place you into detention or in removal proceedings in Immigration Court if your application is denied.
 In most cases, this is improbable, but it is not impossible.
 If your case merely involves unlawful presence in the U.S., it is unlikely that the information you submit to USCIS will be used against you in this way.

 USCIS has stated that it will not share information submitted on Form I-601A with Immigration and Customs Enforcement (ICE), the agency tasked with apprehending violators of immigration law, unless it involves an individual with a criminal history or fraud violations, or one who poses a threat to national security or public safety.
 But be aware that USCIS may change this policy at any time due to an administration change or after a significant event.
 For example, more cases than ever were referred to ICE after the terrorist attacks of September 11, 2001.

 You should take an honest look at your situation to determine whether your background might raise flags and eventually cause you to be detained or deported.
 Have you ever provided false information on a government application?
 Do you have multiple criminal convictions or a history of gang association?
 Have you been a member of a group that has been linked to terrorist activities?
 If so, you should consult with an experienced immigration attorney who can advise you on your best course of action before you submit your information to USCIS.

 Do Not Apply If You Have Multiple Grounds of Inadmissibility